SheetJS/sheetjs/README.md

 - `bookType = 'xlsb'` is stubbed and far from complete
 - The raw data is the only thing guaranteed to be saved.
 Formulae, formatting, and other niceties may not be serialized (pending CSF standardization)
+- `cellDates` only applies to XLSX output and is not guaranteed to work with third-party readers.
+Excel itself does not usually write cells with type `d` so non-Excel tools may ignore the data or blow up in the presence of dates.

 ## Tested Environments